supersu097/math_guess/README.md

 ```

 # Background
 I discoveried this math law since i was in primary school, as for which grade i remembered it was around second or third.
-But at that moment, i just manully calculate this within the number of 20.
+But at that moment, i just manully calculate this within the number 20.
 Then when i was in senir high school, i remembered it was manully calculated to the number 1000 or so.
 Now i use the computer program to help me automatically compute this math guess.

 # Description